Local Project Manager

 full: [api, frontend, worker]

-# One-shot commands — run from app or CLI
+# One-shot commands — run from the app

 actions: